Aetna Logo

 Aetna Symbol

-The color of the logo is atypical for insurance companies.
+The color of the logo is unusual for an insurance company.
 As you know, financial institutions usually try to show their conservatism with dark colors.
-The Aetna brand decided to stand out against their background with a bright purple palette.
+The Aetna brand decided to stand out against its background with a bright purple palette.